Master this whole parenting thing using the power of storytelling

-8. Improve creative skills
+8. Improves creative skills

 Storytelling introduces new ideas and helps encourage imagination.
 Taking cues from illustrations and your tone of voice, children bring books to life in their minds.
 And with a little help, those creative skills can extend beyond reading time.